-While our teacher is away high, the class president, would out like one.
-She would go out of the room command the class and () -flirt with the boys as long as she warts to.
-She is such a builty, but nobody tried to report her because her mom is a teacher as well, o scary reacher to would say.
-Mrs. Cala is a prived of every teacher in the school and that my pellow obissimates graved.
-They from of that Ms. Depoch would just punish them for reporting fire being is such a bully because she thinks that hirab is such a good girl who would obey everything site says.
-It is a total lie be cause I know that Ms. Denock peared Mrs. Cala as well, that is why she treaded hirab like a princess.
+While our teacher is away bizah, the class president, would act like one.
+She would go out of the room, command the class and -flirth with the boys as long, as she wards to, She is such a builly, but nobody tried to report her because her mom is a teacher as well, a scary reacher to would say.
+Mrs. Calle is a prived of every teacher in the sched and that my sellow abissmalles geared.
+They proved that the Derivack would just purish them for reporting trica being such a builly because she thinks that hirds is such a good girl who would obey everything sile says.
+This is a trial lie because I know that Ms. Denock peared Mrs. Call; as well, that is why she treaded Lirah like a princess.

-One doy Lizzh and her friends well archanned in acting like the teachers, They dok and copied ing pinol project.
-I spent most of my time along it making it presentable; I even spent my entire weekend just to pulsh my project and now they just bot it rivery and copied every single informations that I gathened.
-I was really purious that time, so I went to the principal's africe and reported lizzh and her principal for bullying me and provincing her principal went.
-I to aur classioon that lizzh avay, including her principal went.
-I called this, cole to talk about the behavior of her daughter.
-The whole class misu gentice of the principal critice to report everything the did to them. when the principal cished high if the principal went for she just aried and looked at her mölher, jueryone was very surprised when Mrs. Cole told high that their very very discoppointed and ashamed to have her as her diversitier, we just all sat there and stared at Mrs. Cate Line did the some but aried lowder, I could see by ther eyes that she did not expect to hear that Mrs. Cate demanded herto apologized to us are she did.
-She promised to not be to bully again and to respect to hear that apologies but told them that is they do it again we will demand for a stronger punishment for them.
-Day by day, we noticed that area as a single that and not she did and that her her more did not know a single thing that she did and that her norm is not seen y she is just which and perfectionist.
-After that her norm is not seen y she is just which and perfectionist.
-After that day, we realized the went through, we had the best year all of the drama that we went through, we had the best year ever.
+One day Lizzh and her friends weill archanned in acting like the teachers, They dok and copied my pinol project.
+I spent most of my time along it making it presentable; I even spent my entire weekend just to pulsh my project and now they just bok it may and copied every ingle informations that I gotthened.
+I was really pursous that time, so I went to the principal's africe and reported Lizzh and her principal for bullying me and probably her principal went.
+I to aur classioon took lizzh away, including her principal went.
+I could dies, cote to talk about the betavior of her daughter.
+The whote class mise gently is different to the principal of the daughter.
+The whote class to them, when the principal critice to report everything hirach did to them. when the principal critice to report everything here the here of the principal to them. when the principal critice to report everything here income the principal went to the principal of the here and the principal went.

+she just aried and looked at her mother, theryone was very surprised when Mrs. Cole told high that their very very discoppinted and ashamed to have her as her day other, we just all sat there and stared at Mrs. cate; Lina did the some but oried louder, I could see by ther eyes -that she did not expect to hear that Mrs. Calz demanded herto apologized to us . so she did.
+She promised to not be to bully again respect each and everyone of us.
+Aler privercls ond to apologized too, we all accepted their apologies but told them that is they do it again we will demand for a stronger punishment for them.
+Day by day, we noticed that linch was changing her behaviour and the way -light she treateds went prom tool to good.
+She even told us -Higt her more did not know a single -thing that she did and that her moni is not searcy; she is just strict and perfectionist.
+After that day, we realized -lias lizah was not really that mean.
+After all of the drama that we want throng li, we had the best year ever.

-Grade 11 CFR Reading Rubric Student Name: Primary Language: Ī Teacher: School: School Year:
+- Grade 12 CFR Reading Rubric Student Name: Primary Language: PRAIRIE SPIRIT SCHOOL DIVISION Learners for Life Teacher: School: School Year: 1 1 A1 2 N 7 1 A2 2 D1 1